-Place about 2 tablespoons of the vegetable-noodle-fresh herb mix on the wrapper horizontally.
+Place about 2 tablespoons of the vegetable-noodle-fresh herb mix on wrapper horizontally.

-Fold the bottom of the wrapper up over the filling and push down.
+Fold bottom of wrapper up over filling and push down.

-Fold in both sides of the wrapper and gently press and seal.
+Fold in both sides of wrapper and gently press and seal.

-Continue rolling the spring roll up toward the top of the wrapper.
-If your wrapper won’t seal closed, sprinkle the top with a bit of water and use as a sealant
+Continue rolling spring roll up toward top of wrapper.
+If wrapper won’t seal closed, sprinkle top with a bit of water and use as a sealant